KannonZenetism/the-red-archive/2013-research-trajectory.md

 * *The True and Invisible Rosicrucian Order*
 * *The Emerald Tablets of Thoth The Atlantean*

----

-### 🧩 Gnostic & Apocryphal Studies
+### Gnostic & Apocryphal Studies

-A deep and targeted investigation into Gnostic and apocryphal traditions, demonstrating a clear move toward uncovering the suppressed, non-dualistic currents within Western religion—a foundational element of Zenetism's critique of exoteric control systems.
+A deep and targeted investigation into Gnostic and apocryphal traditions, demonstrating a clear move toward uncovering the suppressed, non-dualistic currents within Western religion — a foundational element of Zenetism's critique of exoteric control systems.

 * *Jesus and the Lost Goddess: The Secret Teachings of the Original Christians*
 * *The Laughing Jesus: Religious Lies and Gnostic Wisdom*